Toddses/ovenstreet/content/plugins/easy-instagram/readme.txt

                 * Redirect URI

 **Authorize your Instagram API client in WordPress**

+ Going Live: Applications created on or after Nov 17, 2015 will start in Sandbox Mode and need to go through review process in order to go live.
+Please follow the information here: https://www.instagram.com/developer/review/, if you want to go live.
+ Please note that in Sandbox mode you can use only the "user_id" option, as tags are not available.

  8. Back in your WordPress CMS, navigate to the new "Easy Instagram" panel, in the CMS menu under "Settings".
 Copy and paste the Client ID and Client Secret fields from the Instagram "Manage Clients" panel over to the appropriate fields on the plugin Settings page.
 Enter the desired cache expire time in minutes.
 Then click the "Save Settings" button.
  9. Under the "Instagram Account" heading, click the "Instagram Login" link and authorize Easy Instagram to access your account by entering your Instagram username and password.